 Where is your business listed online and is the information accurate?

 Local business listings and citations are an important component of your digital footprint.
 Having quality, accurate listings helps your rankings and strengthens your reputation.

-Claim and update your business on Google My Business, Bing Places for Business and the Better Business Bureau.
+Claim and update your business on Google Business Profile, Bing Places for Business and the Better Business Bureau.
 After that, find out where you are listed and check to be sure that the information shown is accurate and consistent.
 To do that, you could: